ValentinH/svelte-easy-crop/README.md

 This is a rewrite of `react-easy-crop` (https://github.com/valentinh/react-easy-crop).

+> ℹ️ The minimum supported Svelte version is v5.
+If you are still on an older version, you need to use the 3.x.x versions of `svelte-easy-crop`

 [![version][version-badge]][package] [![Monthly downloads][npmstats-badge]][npmstats] ![gzip size][gzip-badge] [![MIT License][license-badge]][license] [![PRs Welcome][prs-badge]][prs]

 ![svelte-easy-crop Demo](https://user-images.githubusercontent.com/2678610/41561426-365e7a44-734a-11e8-8e0e-1c04251f53e4.gif)

 ## Demo